 Born in Nelson (New Zealand) Graeme James started out playing violin in the Netherlands as a seven year old with the desire to become a classical concert violinist.
 After his family moved back to New Zealand he pursued this goal throughout high school as well as branching out into folk and celtic music, playing fiddle and singing in his family’s folk band playing local festivals and events.
 After years of playing in local and national youth orchestras Graeme left secondary school to study to be a Primary School Teacher.
 It was while he was at university in Palmerston North that he put down the violin and started learning other instruments, the most significant of which being the acoustic guitar which enabled him to start writing and playing his own songs.

-A major breakthrough came later that summer in Queenstown, as he would play nightly, busking concerts to crowds of 200-300 people by the lakefront.
+A major breakthrough came later that summer in the NZ tourist mecca Queenstown, where he would play nightly, busking concerts to crowds of 200-300 people by the lakefront.
 This started to gather what would become a large, loyal and global fan base.
 On the recommendation of a fellow street performer Graeme decided to record an album of these quirky covers.

 His debut original album News From Nowhere, released in September 2016, peaked at number 3 on New Zealand album chart and number 26 on the Top 40 album chart.
 It was a finalist in the NZ Music Awards 2017 Folk Album of the Year.
 A collection of songs written while touring the length and breadth of New Zealand, the album drew inspiration from the beauty and immensity of Aotearoa’s famous landscapes, and is intensely visual in its writing and sound.
 The News From Nowhere album tour featured a string of sold out shows across the country and was followed by a summer of national and international festival appearances cementing Graeme’s reputation as a captivating live performer and recording artist.